pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add a rectangle, resp. circle annotation.

-      :arg rect: the rectangle in which the circle or rectangle is drawn, must be finite and not empty.
+      :arg rect-like rect: the rectangle in which the circle or rectangle is drawn, must be finite and not empty.
 If the rectangle is not equal-sided, an ellipse is drawn.
-      :type rect: :ref:`Rect`

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black, no fill color and line width 1.
 Use methods of :ref:`Annot` to make any changes.